Martina Vismara Is A Hottie In A Tube Top & Tiny Thong

-Martina Vismara took to Instagram this past weekend to share a sizzling shot while clad in a black tube top and white panties.
+Martina Vismara took to Instagram this past weekend to share a set of sizzling shots while clad in a black tube top and white panties.
 The sexy double-photo update was added to her feed on Sunday, and her 2.4 million fans are loving it.

 The first photo in the series captured Martina posed front and center.
 She did not indicate her location with a geotag, but she appeared to be in a home, standing in front of a beautiful painting.
 She put one hand behind her head and pursed her lips while gazing into the camera.
 Martina showed off her bombshell body in a black and white set that did nothing but favors for her curves.